WSU-CPTS322-SP26/sentiment-trends/readme.md

 Sentiment Trends lets you track how the internet feels about any up-to-date topic.
 Pick a subject and the app queries Bluesky and Mastodon, runs every post through the VADER sentiment engine, and renders a card showing the breakdown of positive, neutral, and negative sentiment.

-The frontend is a fast, responsive React application (Vite + CSS Modules) organized around a searchable, category-filtered card grid.
-The backend is a lightweight Flask REST API that authenticates with both social platforms, fetches posts on demand, and will pipe results through VADER before returning scored data to the UI.
-The full stack spins up with a single Docker Compose command.
+The frontend is a React application (Vite, CSS Modules, and Tailwind on some screens) with routing to a topic detail view.
+The backend is a Flask REST API with Bluesky/Mastodon clients, a Supabase-backed homepage endpoint, and a separate on-demand sentiment analysis route.
+A CLI script (`scripts/track_topics.py`) can pull trending topics, analyze them, and upsert rows into Supabase for the cards you see on the home page.
+The full stack still spins up with a single Docker Compose command.

 > **Note:** The project is in active development.
 See [Known Issues](#known-issues) for current limitations.